arslankazmi/arslankazmi/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on develeping LLM-powered apps using locally deployed open-source LLMs on GPU powered VMs (mistral-nemo is my current go-to)
+- 🔭 I’m currently working on developing LLM-powered recommendation engines in a valuation SaaS product with candidate model/algorithm AB testing.
-- 🔭 Current domain: Cybersecurity, Sales Prediction
+- 🔭 Current domain: Valuations
-- 🌱 I’m currently trying to trace and manage my llm prompts.
+- 🌱 I’m currently trying to develop an personal assistant agent using local LLMs and agentic libraries.
 - 💬 Ask me about Image generation, Machine Learning workflows, retro video games or Bionicle
 - 📫 How to reach me: akazmi.public@gmail.com or LinkedIn: https://ca.linkedin.com/in/arslankazmi

 I also like to tinker with AI related side projects at home.
 Since I have a background in text-to-image generation systems I've been experimenting with tools like text-generation-webui, llama.cpp, ollama, etc to run AI services locally.